 1. “I was really scared about giving a big speech (and then I gave the speech!)”

-One of the most cliché personal statement topics is doing something you were initially afraid to do.
+Though one of the personal statement prompts asks you about struggles you have encountered in the past, writing about something you were initially afraid to do is one of the most cliché personal statement topics.
 Overall, this is a pretty common feat.
 The “overcoming adversity” narrative is typical, so be sure to ask yourself: “Is it actually impressive that I did that?”
 A topic like this simply will not stand out, and should be avoided.